PeernetOfficial/Browser/README.md

 ### Automated Setup

-An automated setup is provided via a Windows installer through a MSI file.
+An automated setup for end-users is provided via a Windows installer through a MSI file.
 For more details see the [Peernet Browser Installer Project](https://github.com/PeernetOfficial/BrowserSetup).

 This installation bundle contains the Browser and installs the required .NET framework, includes the backend, and also configures the Windows Firewall for admin users.

 ## Use

-Run 'Peernet Browser.exe' file and enjoy the features.
+Run the `Peernet Browser.exe` file from the release folder and enjoy the features.

+Change the configuration file `Peernet Browser.dll.config` as needed.

 ## Compile

 The following steps provide a guide how to compile the Peernet Browser.
 Note that the backend executable is not part of this guide.

-### Step 1 .NET SDK
+### Step 1 Install .NET SDK
 In order to use generic driver for .NET CLI, .NET SDK needs to be installed.
 .NET SDK installer can be downloaded from [Official Website](https://dotnet.microsoft.com/download/dotnet/5.0)